jiaxinzhang2/jiaxinzhang2.github.io/_pages/about.md

 Thesis
 ======
 [On multiple SLE systems and their deterministic limits](https://resolver.caltech.edu/CaltechTHESIS:05202025-052235420), Ph.
 D. thesis, California Institute of Technology, 2025.

-I work at the intersection of analysis, probability theory, and machine learning.
-With a background in stochastic processes and optimization, I am now expanding into artificial intelligence.

 Research
 ======